Suunto Core 2: A Garmin Fenix With a 2-Year Battery?

 What battery does the Suunto Core 2 use?

 The Suunto Core 2 uses a CR3032 lithium battery according to the FCC filing.
 The battery is user-replaceable.
 Note that this is a CR3032, not the more common CR2032.
-The CR3032 has the same 20 mm diameter as a CR2032 but is thicker at 3.2 mm and holds more than twice the energy at roughly 500 to 560 mAh.
+The CR3032 is significantly larger than a CR2032, sharing the same 3.2 mm thickness but with a 30 mm diameter, compared to the CR2032’s 20 mm.
+It holds roughly 500 mAh, more than twice the energy of a CR2032.

 How long will the Suunto Core 2 battery last?